 Continue the process with other people.
 Try to include people you are at ads with.
 The final step is wishing that the world at large remains happy, turning this into a universal mantra.

-Most people equate yoga with movement mediation.
+Most people equate yoga with movement meditation.
 However, this method often includes walking in the woods, qigong, gardening, and a variety of gentle motions.
 The movement of the body is your guide in movement meditation.
 This method is ideal for practitioners who experience peace when in action.

 This technique involves mentally picturing a place you love that is serene and calm, like the mountains or the beach.
 These are the perfect places to relax.
 When visualizing, imagine the sounds of ocean waves with the sun falling on your skin.
 Imagine the fresh scent of beach air in your nostrils.
 The aim of the technique is to improve your mood as you picture somewhere where relaxation and peace rule.
 You can go to a destination that brings an instant sense of ease and calm with a sense of complete grounding.